-Form 16 is a TDS certificate issued by employers to employees under Section 203 of the Income Tax Act, certifying that TDS has been deducted from salary and deposited with the government.
-Every employer deducting TDS on salary must issue Form 16 by June 15 of each assessment year.
+Form 16 is a TDS certificate issued by employers to employees under Section 203 of the Income Tax Act.
+It certifies that TDS has been deducted from the employee’s salary and deposited with the government.
+Every employer deducting TDS on salary is legally required to issue Form 16 by June 15 of each assessment year.
+For Indian businesses, timely generation and distribution of Form 16 is not just a compliance obligation—it’s essential for maintaining employee trust.
 Tools like SalaryBox Payroll Management make this process seamless.

 Income Tax Act 1961, Finance Act govern this area of income tax and direct tax compliance.
 The framework has undergone significant refinements to address evolving business needs while maintaining robust compliance standards.
 Businesses must stay updated with the latest amendments, rate changes, and procedural requirements to avoid penalties and optimize their operations.